openbmc/phosphor-inventory-manager/README.md

 Supported arguments for the setProperty action are:
 * interface - The interface hosting the property to be set.
 * property - The property to set.
-* path - The object hosting the property to be set.
+* paths - The objects hosting the property to be set.
 * value - The value to set.
+* conditions - An array of conditions.

+Conditions are tested and logically ANDed.
+If the conditions do not pass, the property is not set.
+Any condition that accepts a path parameter is supported.

 ----
 **createObjects**